 “Hello my princess, I’m glad we meet again!”

 I turn around and stare right into the eyes of the man I have been trying to avoid all day… I met Abderrahmid the day before and as helpful and friendly as he may be, there was something too eager and slightly disturbing about him.… Continue reading

 Did you know that there are over 20 Mayan sites in Mexico?
 That’s right, one of the world’s biggest civilizations ever has left a huge mark on Mexico’s heritage sites!
-After exploring Mexico City, make sure to visit the states of Yucatán and Chiapas, where the majority of the Mayan ruins can be found.
-The proximity of most of them makes it handy to go on a Mayan exploration spree without having to cover too much distance.… Continue reading
+After exploring Mexico City, make sure to visit the states of Yucatán and Chiapas, where the majority of the Mayan ruins can be found. … Continue reading

 Tears are welling up behind my dark sunglasses.
 Around me people are waving white handkerchiefs and the encouraging “olés” can be heard all over La Glorieta.
 I knew I shouldn’t have come… What was I thinking?

 It all started the day before, when travelling from León to Salamanca.… Continue reading

 “Tenerife?
 Isn’t that the place where thousands of British pensioners flock together to bake in the sun?”
 I am not going to spend one week in Tenerife eating fish and chips and listening to Brits moaning about the heat!”

 That was my first, not so enthusiastic reaction, when my travel partner came up with the idea.… Continue reading

 Kefalonia, with its green, pine-covered slopes and Mount Ainos majestically towering over the surrounding azure blue waters, is the biggest island of the Ionian Sea.